iLib-js/message-accumulator/README.md

 * The contents of the tags can change frequently without affecting the content of the source string, and therefore the translation.
-A designer can add a new CSS class if they desire, and the programmer can change the contents of the href attribute of a link tag without causing a retranslation of the string.
+A designer can add a new CSS class if they desire, and the programmer can change the href attribute of a link tag without causing a retranslation of the string.
 The new CSS class and url will be recomposed into the translated string later.

-Now in many languages, grammar is different than in English, so it is entirely possible that the order of the components is different.
+Now in many human languages, grammar is different than in English, so it is entirely possible that the order of the components turns out different for a translated string than in English.
 Also, the nesting of those components may change.
 We need to allow the translators the freedom to do what is right for the grammar of their target language.
 That means we need to be able to decompose a translated string back